 .05 To qualify as a reviewer, CPAs should consider whether their day-to-day involvement in their firm's accounting and auditing practice is sufficiently comprehensive to enable them to perform a peer review with professional expertise.
 At a minimum, a reviewer should meet the following qualifications: (Ref: par. .A1)

-- a.
+a.
 Be a member of the AICPA in good standing, licensed to practice as a CPA, and employed by or an owner of a firm enrolled in the program.
-(Ref: par. .A2) - b.
-Be in public practice as a partner, manager, or person with equivalent responsibilities in the accounting or auditing practice or carrying out a quality control function in the CPA's firm.
-(Ref: par. .A3)
+(Ref: par. .A2)